GetStream/stream-feed-flutter/docusaurus/docs/flutter/activity_widget.md

 final String feedGroup;
 ```

 This is the feed group that the activity belongs to.
+If you have created a feed in your dashboard that has an ID other than 'timeline' or 'user', you'll want to include that feed ID as the `feedGroup`

 ---

 `ActivityWidget()` source code

 `ActivityWidget()` pub.dev documentation